yilianrong/bug-bounty-reference/bugbountytips.md

 - a = Find fixed SSRF. b = Find open redirection in whitelisted domains.
 C = Amazon Aws metadata API.
   - a+b+C = Boom.
+- Just had a weird SSRF 'bypass' which would only pull data from their domain so anything you queried would be `hxxps://www.theirdomain.com/reflectedhere/`.
+Weirdly using `/%2F//mysite.com/` caused it to hit external sites.

 ### LFI